Are you feeling silly for how desperately you crave affection?

 We want affection because we feel lonely inside.

-To stop craving love and affection you need to do more things for yourself first.
-You have to start loving yourself before anyone else can truly give you what you want most: validation.
+To stop craving love and affection, you must first do more things for yourself.
+You must start loving yourself before anyone else can give you what you want most: validation.
 It’s almost like you are in a relationship with yourself!
-So treat this relationship well!

 You must work on your esteem so it doesn’t drain as quickly or depend on the approval of others in such an intense way.